ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 ## Concluding words

-That's all for part 1, feel free to visit part 2 for a subjective comparison!
+That's all for Part 1, feel free to visit [Part 2](../system-default-monospace-fonts-pt2) for a subjective comparison!